akashShanmugraj/programming-notes/19Z205 - C Programming/class-notes.md

 ### _18th April 2023_

-- Printing a variable with an ampersand, like `&variableName`, with an integer format specifier will print the memory address of the variable stored in the RAM.
+- `sizeof` function gives the length of memory allocation of the given object.
+For example, 4 bytes for every integer, and 1 byte for every character.
-- `continue` statement skips the remaining statements inside the loop
+-

 - Q1: **Write a program to store 10 numbers in an array and find their average.**

   ```c